kyma-project/kyma/docs/monitoring/08-01-observe-application-metrics.md

 ## Steps

 Follow these steps to:
-- Deploy the sample service with its default configuration
+- Deploy the sample service with its default configuration.
-- Redirect the metrics to a localhost
+- Redirect the metrics to a localhost.
-- Redirect the metrics to the Prometheus server to observe the metrics in the Prometheus UI
+- Redirect the metrics to the Prometheus server to observe the metrics in the Prometheus UI.
-- Clean up the deployed example
+- Clean up the deployed example.

 ### Deploy the example configuration